THE SATYAJIT RAY SHORT FILM COMPETITION 2017

-The call for submissions is now open | ENTRY DEADLINE Monday 07 April 2014
+The call for submissions is now open | ENTRY DEADLINE Friday 03 March 2017

 • FREE Entry: there is no entry fee for this competition.

 • Film Content: The film, of no more than 20 minutes, running time should express and inform aspects of the experiences of South Asians (Afghanistan, Bangladesh, Bhutan, India, Nepal, Pakistan, Sri Lanka) either within their own countries or the Diaspora.
 All submissions must have been completed within two years prior to the closing date.
 Previous submitted entries are ineligible.

 Join VIMEO here >

 • Format: While films may be shot on any standard format (film or digital), all entries for consideration should be submitted via a password-protected VIMEO upload with an invite sent to firstname.lastname@example.org